Veniotn/Portfolio/README.md

 I placed each folder in chonological order from my first programming course forward.
 Before joining NSCC I never thought I would be able to learn how to code, however I hope this document shows my progression from not knowing what an int is to now.

+I hope to take this foundation forward into my career and am excited to learn and improve everyday in whatever position I'm put into.

-I have also attached my resume to the bottom of the repo if interested!
+Finally, I also attached my resume to the bottom of the repo if interested!

 # Folders

-  1- Highlights:
+  1 - Highlights:
       This contains my favorite projects over the past 2 years.

   2 - Intro to Programming (Java):